Why Do Squirrels Lie Flat?

 If you’ve ever seen a squirrel against the bark of a tree, you will see how well the fur blends with tree bark (there are some exceptions where non-native squirrels have been introduced such as the melanistic eastern gray squirrel found in many communities around the United States).

 Squirrels will lie flat when eating out in an open area.
-Squirrels are always aware of the dangers of both land and aerial predators.
+Squirrels remain alert for both aerial and ground predators while feeding.

 A California ground squirrel lying flat while eating seeds on the ground.